Writing Great Dialog (Part 3)

 …..They walked for a long moment, her silence this time, before she said, “You know what?
 You’re like a blind perfectionist, Bobby.
 You know what you want but I’m not sure you could see it right in front of your face.”

 Rule #41.
-Great fiction isn’t about plotting.
-It’s about people.
+Great fiction isn’t about ‘what happens’.
+It’s about ‘what happens to people.’

 The above rule isn’t meant to dissuade anyone from concocting an amazing, consistently dramatic, plot-twisty magnum opus.
 If you’ve discovered the mother-lode of great plots, and believe you have a logical and rational reason to frontload that information, go for it!
 However, one word of advice.
 While you’re plotting your epic masterpiece, don’t allow your characters so sit there like lumps, watching reruns and eating bonbons until the plot comes knocking at their door.
 Give them substance and give them purpose that excites the reader…even before the plot reveals itself.
 Once we’ve established our characters—either partially or fully—once we’ve given them flesh and bone, hopes and dreams, courage and fear, imperfections and eccentricities, now we can let loose the proverbial Hounds Of Hell.